JimzyLui/DevLeague-Modules/Day0/README.md

   - Take care of yourself
     - Eat healthy foods
     - Get plenty of sleep
-    - Excercise
+    - Exercise
   - Respect the facilities
     - Be mindful of noise - we have neighbors
-    - No alocohol
+    - No alcohol
   - Immersion
   - No Drama
   - No romantic relationships during the course of the class